liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 2. When at substation, the inspector authenticate to the WiFi using EAP-TLS, where all the substations have the company root CA installed.
 2*.
 Alternatively, the Step 2 can use EAP-repeater mode, where the RADIUS Client redirects the request back to the RADIUS Server for more advanced checks.

+## BYOD devices

+Another example is issuing S/MIME certificates to BYOD devices only if they can prove via attestation that they are registered to a corporate MDM and the user they are registered to matches the user for which a certificate has been requested.

+In this case, the Server might challenge the client to prove that it is properly-registered to the enterprise to the same user as the subject of the requested S/MIME certificate, and that the device is running the corporate-approved security agents.

+## FIPS private key

+Yet another example comes from cases where the requested certificate profile requires the subscriber private key to be in a Hardware Security Module, which can be attested for example via [RATSKA].

+TODO: expand ...
+CA/B CSBRs

 # Security Considerations

-Only the Passport Model is supported.
+The attestation-result-01 challenge (the Passport Model) is the mandatory to implement.
+The encrypted-evidence-01 challenge (the background-check model) is optional.

+In all cases the Server has to be able to verify Attestation Results from the Verifier.
+To do that it requires appropriate trust anchors.

-This means that Evidence -- which may contain personally identifiable information (PII)) -- is never seen by the ACME Server.
+In the Passport model, Evidence -- which may contain personally identifiable information (PII)) -- is never seen by the ACME Server.
-Although Evidence can be encrypted from the Attester to the Verifier, in order to encrypt it, the Attester needs to have a key to which to encrypt.
-Coordination of that key to the Attester, along with the trust relationship that the ACME Server (as RATS Relying Party) requires results in a highly constrained set of business relationships.
-Supporting only the Passport model allows the two relationships (Attester<->Verifier, and ACME Server<->Verifier) to be managed independantly.
+Additionally, there is no need for the Verifier to accept connections from ACME Server(s).
+The Attester/Verifier relationship used in the Passport Model leverages a pre-existing relationship.
+For instance if the Verifier is operated by the manufacturer of the Attester (or their designate), then this is the same relationship that would be used to obtain updated software/firmware.
+In this case, the trust anchors may also be publically available, but the Server does not need any further relationship with the Verifier.

+In the background-check model, Evidence is sent from the Attester to the ACME Server.
+The ACME Server then relays this Evidence to a Verifier.
+The Evidence is encrypted so that the Server it never able to see any PII which might be included.
+The choice of Verifier is more complex in the background-check model.
+Not only does ACME Server have to have the correct trust anchors to verify the resulting Attestation Results, but the ACME Server will need some kind of business relationship with the Verifier in order for the Verifier to be willing to appraise Evidence.

 The `trustworthy` identifier and challenge/response is not an actual identifier.
 It does not result in any specific contents to the certificate Subject or SubjectAltName.

 # IANA Considerations

+## ACME Attest Claims Hint Registry {#iana-claimshints}

 IANA is requested to open a new registry, XXXXXXXX